todthomson/intro-to-linux-dotnetcore-docker/Part5.md

 > [Docker](https://en.wikipedia.org/wiki/Docker_(software)) is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux.

-#### Installing Docker 1.12 RC on Ubuntu Xenial 16.04 (LTS)
+## Installing Docker 1.12 RC on Ubuntu Xenial 16.04 (LTS)

-Follow the Ubuntu Xenial 16.04 ((LTS)) instructions [here](https://docs.docker.com/engine/installation/linux/ubuntulinux/) to install the Docker Engine 1.12 RC.
+Follow the Ubuntu Xenial 16.04 (LTS) instructions [__here__](https://docs.docker.com/engine/installation/linux/ubuntulinux/) to install the Docker Engine 1.12 RC.

-#### Docker Run "Hello, world!"

 Keep going until you get to `sudo docker run hello-world` and you will see the following.

 ![2-sudo-docker-run-hello-world](Part5/2-sudo-docker-run-hello-world.png)

-#### Optional configurations
+#### Optional Docker Configuration

-Now continue on and complete these _optional configurations_, these will make running Docker lower friction and more enjoyable.
+Now continue on and complete the following  _optional configurations_ as they will make running Docker lower friction and more enjoyable for you.

 1. [Create a docker group](https://docs.docker.com/engine/installation/linux/ubuntulinux/#create-a-docker-group) so you don't have to run Docker with `sudo`.